 Your sex

-While women have minimal amounts of ADH in their stomachs, their liver can remove alcohol from the bloodstream more quickly.
+While women have reduced amounts of ADH in their stomachs, their liver can remove alcohol from the bloodstream more quickly.
 This is likely because women have higher liver volume per unit of lean body mass.

-However, women display higher blood alcohol concentrations (BAC) than men after equivalent amounts of alcohol, even when body weights are the same.
+Women display higher blood alcohol concentrations (BAC) than men after equivalent amounts of alcohol, even when body weights are the same.
 This is because women have more body fat and a lower volume of body water compared to men and alcohol is water-soluble.
-In general, women metabolize alcohol more slowly than men.
+In general, women metabolize alcohol more slowly than men.[7]

 The presence of food